-Jonathan B. Cifonelli is a Partner in the Litigation Practice Group.
+Jonathan B. Cifonelli is a Partner in Pugh, Jones & Johnson's Litigation Practice Group.
 He practices in commercial, employment, civil rights, insurance coverage, and other areas of complex civil litigation, as well as in the firm’s Compliance and Internal Investigations Practice Group.

 Jonathan successfully defends Fortune 500 companies on a regular basis, including securing several summary judgment several times for a multinational risk management corporation.
 As part of his employment litigation practice, he was an integral part of a team that successfully resolved a multi-party employment litigation case for a large city pertaining to an alleged discrimination and retaliation under Title VII, FMLA, and the ADA.
 He has also defended numerous police departments against allegations of constitutional violations and malicious prosecution.
 Jonathan has both prosecuted and defended criminal matters, including serving as defense counsel in a federal healthcare fraud trial, and serving on a team that prosecuted the owners of Chicago’s E2 nightclub (where 21 patrons died in a February 2003 tragedy).